The deepest principle in human nature is the craving to be appreciated. –William James

 When was the last time that you told them how important they were to you?

 One of my class members about ten years ago decided to use this principle with his sales assistant.
-She was the assistant for five different salespeople, and her job was to put together marketing materials and, ultimately, their contracts when they sold a big deal.
-During the class, this salesman decided that the work that this woman did for him was critical to him closing deals, so on his way into the office, he bought her a big container of popcorn and just put a sticky note on it saying how important she was to him and to his success.
+She was the assistant for five different salespeople, and her job was to put together marketing materials.
+That also included their contracts when they sold a big deal.
+During the class, this salesman decided the work she did for him was critical to closing deals.
+So on his way into the office, he bought her a big container of popcorn.
+He put a sticky note on it saying how important she was to him and to his success.

 When he gave it to her, she was shocked and surprised, but awfully grateful as well since he was the first person in years to treat her like an equal in the office.
 When he came back to class the next week, he told us that she had taken the sticky note off the can and stuck it under the plastic protector that covered her desk so that she could see it every day.